 The Woobie: Miss Bates is pretty annoying for most of the book, but you want to give her a big hug after Emma insults her.

 Author's Saving Throw: Emma got arrested for 'stealing' (in reality, she was using a self-scanner and forgot to scan an iPod case, and the store needed to meet a quota, so she got arrested) and ended up being fired.
 The fans went berserk, with quite a few questioning why Emma got fired when people like Cameron (who got arrested for a DUI, lied about where she worked and tried to bribe a cop) and Jack Swagger (who got busted with marijuana) are still on the roster.
-She was subsequently rehired within 2 hours.
-That she's the only Austrailian on the WWE roster & the company will be touring there just over a month later probably helped too.
+She was subsequently rehired within two hours.
+That she's the only Australian on the WWE roster and the company toured there just over a month later (with Emma being featured prominently) probably helped too.